Core Living Skills

 Limitations of Lists

 Any simple list to give direction to a complex life has limitations; this list is no exception.
 Take the wisdom contained here for what it is.
 Reflect on it, identifying personal areas to explore, seeking expert guidance when appropriate.

 Maybe packing my little Datsun back in 1985 was a necessary experience, giving me the wisdom needed to face the turbulent and wonderful years that followed.
-Perhaps, the struggles shocked my inexperienced soul bringing me slightly closer to reality; then again, maybe a little openness to the wisdom of others might have prevented the thirty-year tragedy of growing up, developing a few core skills before taking on the entire weight of living as an adult.
+Perhaps, the struggles shocked my inexperienced soul, bringing me slightly closer to reality; then again, maybe a little openness to the wisdom of others might have prevented the thirty-year tragedy of growing up, developing a few core skills before taking on the entire weight of living as an adult.